 Horse latitudes represents areas in the subtopics where prevailing winds diverge and flow towards the poles (known as westerlies) or towards the Equator (known as trade winds).

-Longitude lines run north-south and mark the position east-west of a point.
+Longitude are lines that run north-south and mark the position east-west of a point.
 Therefore, latitude is the angular distance east or west of the Prime Meridian, which passes through Greenwich, England.